Subscribe via iTunes | Interview & Tracklist

 For me Sydney gets those handful of epic gigs every year that take things to another level.
 Artists touring at exciting times in their careers, surprise shows, locals outshining internationals on big stages, bigger production budgets and arts funding opportunities.
 Hopefully Auckland has a long summer ahead.

 What are you listening to right now?

-What or who is inspiring you musically and otherwise at the moment?
+Who or what is inspiring you musically and otherwise?

 Locally the GMSC group, Logg Cabin radio on 95bfm in Aotearoa, and a bunch of other shows on NTS, The Lot Radio, Balamii etc